-We anticipate that our financing requirements will increase if: (a) the costs of implementing our business plan are greater than anticipated; or (b) we are unsuccessful in earning sufficient revenues after commencement of the operations of our initial Internet access network in order to fund our current operations.
+We anticipate that our present cash reserves and working capital will not be sufficient for us to sustain our business operations over the next twelve months without additional financing, even if we are able to achieve revenues from our initial Empire Landmark Hotel contract.
+We anticipate that our financing requirements may increase if: (a) the costs of implementing our business plan are greater than anticipated; or (b) we are unsuccessful in earning sufficient revenues after commencement of the operations of our initial Internet access network in order to fund our plan of operations.
 We anticipate that if we pursue any additional financing, the financing would be an equity financing achieved through the sale of our common stock.
 We do not have any arrangement in place for any debt or equity financing.
 If we are successful in completing an equity financing, existing shareholders will experience dilution of their interest in our company.
 In the event we are not successful in obtaining such financing when necessary, we may not be able to proceed with our business plan.

-We cannot be certain that the revenues that we achieve from our initial business operations will meet our expectations.
+We cannot be certain that we will achieve revenues or that any revenues that we do achieve will meet our expectations.
 Further, we cannot be certain that our expenditures will not be significantly higher than we have anticipated.
-Accordingly, there is no assurance that we will be able to meet our revenue objectives or that we will have access to adequate capital resources on a timely basis, or at all, that will enable us to carry out our plan of operations.
+Accordingly, there is no assurance that we will be able to meet our objectives to generate revenues or that we will have access to adequate capital resources on a timely basis, or at all, that will enable us to carry out our plan of operations.
 If revenues are less than anticipated or if expenses are greater than anticipated, then we will have to adjust our plan of operations to reduce our expenditures.
 In this case, then we would delay the hosting of our network operations center by a third party hosting service and our leasing of office space and would concentrate all of our resources on securing and completing installation contracts.